Ask people for their 2020 Word of the Year. Many PR pros will say pivot.

-“We knew that in order to stimulate demand, to get people comfortable with traveling again, we needed to come up with a series of things we were doing differently,” she said.
-This need prompted explaining and demonstrating (via video) aircraft and airport cleaning protocols, encouraging distancing through blocked middle seats, boarding in smaller groups and promoting masks.
+“We knew that to stimulate demand and get people comfortable with traveling again, we needed to come up with a series of things we were doing differently,” she said.
+This prompted videos explaining and demonstrating:

 'Grab the Pandemic-Response Plan'

 Unlike many companies, Southwest entered COVID-19 with a pandemic-response plan, which it used during the H1N1 pandemic, in 2009.
-What started as several pages with checklists is a more robust document now.
+What started as several pages with checklists now is a more robust document.

-Still, Rutherford and the team, like nearly everyone else during this latest pandemic's early months, were pivoting often.
-A helpful tactic, she said, is a hallmark of crisis communication: Even if you don’t have answers to every question, respond promptly and clearly with whatever updated information is available.
+Still, Rutherford and the team, like nearly everyone during this latest pandemic's early months, pivoted often.
+In addition, she relied on a tactic of crisis communication: Even when you lack answers to every question, respond promptly and clearly with whatever information is available.